-This badminton racket is best suited to those with a more aggressive playing style.
+This badminton racket is well-suited for players with an aggressive playing style.
 So if you love smashing and constantly driving your opponent to the back of the court, this racket is ideal for you.

-It is made with carbon fiber, allowing for a unique mix of strength, power, and durability.
+It has been made with carbon fiber, allowing for a unique mix of strength, power, and durability.

 So if you want a blend of power and control, the N 90 II is for you.